Bachelor of Exercise and Sports Science

 What background knowledge do I need?
 What should I study at school?

-- We assume you will have a sound knowledge of NSW HSC-level (or equivalent) Mathematics plus Personal Development Health and Physical Education (PDHPE) and/or any two units of Science.
+We assume you will have a sound knowledge of NSW HSC-level (or equivalent) Mathematics plus Personal Development Health and Physical Education (PDHPE) and/or any two units of Science.
 It is recommended that you have knowledge of Biology and/or Chemistry.

-- We offer introductory units in Chemistry and Mathematics for students who do not have the recommended background knowledge as well as free Bridging Courses in Chemistry and Mathematics.
+We offer introductory units in Chemistry and Mathematics for students who do not have the recommended background knowledge as well as two free courses: Chemistry Refresher Course and Mathematics Bridging Course.

 Do I have to do any practical work?
 If I do, how do I find appropriate work?

-- Yes, you must complete a total of 500 hours of practicum experience – this includes 140 hours for the purpose of undertaking an exercise intervention to improve health and fitness, wellbeing or performance, or focus on prevention of chronic conditions plus 360 hours of practical experience with clients with clinical conditions (eg, cardiovascular, pulmonary, metabolic, musculoskeletal, neurological).
+Yes, you must complete a total of 500 hours of practicum experience – this includes 140 hours for the purpose of undertaking an exercise intervention to improve health and fitness, wellbeing or performance, or focus on prevention of chronic conditions plus 360 hours of practical experience with clients with clinical conditions (eg, cardiovascular, pulmonary, metabolic, musculoskeletal, neurological).